Joshua Maranhas is the 2014 National Press Photographers Association Best of Photojournalism Editor of the Year.

 Now the Chief Editor at KDVR/KWGN he leads a staff of ten highly talented and diverse award winning editors.
 In addition, he’s editing special projects, producing 30-minute television specials on politics, sports and human interest.
 Josh oversees 77 hours a week of news programming on two television stations.
 He’s moving 24 hours a day, working with both AM and PM editing staffs.

 One of his greatest rewards is teaching, from AVID, Adobe, to Apple FCP, there’s nothing about editing or television production he doesn’t want to discuss or pass on.
 Why you should stop using dissolves and start cutting sequences, the difference between jump cuts and match cuts, these are topics he’s spent a career sharing with others.
+For over fifteen years he’s been a faculty member of the National Press Photographers News Video Workshop on the campus of the University of Oklahoma.

 Josh is a winner of over 30 NPPA quarterly and annual editing awards.
 He is twice runner up in Best of Photojournalism Editor of the Year.
 Josh served as chair of the NPPA Quarterly Editing Contest.
 He’s been nominated for many regional Emmys.
 Regional Emmy Award winning as an editor in Program, Magazine, Interview Discussion, Environment, Politics and Government, Sports Editing.
 He’s an Emmy winner in Business Consumer, as a photographer.